Featured image: Adobe Stock photo.

 By Kevin Howell and Pat Stinson

-Editor’s note: Since this story was published, the Bear Claw Café in Copemish has been sold (spring 2023) and homemade ice cream may no longer be served there.
+Editor’s note: Since this story was published, the Bear Claw Café in Copemish has sold (spring 2023) and homemade ice cream may no longer be served there.
 Call ahead to avoid disappointment.
 Prices included here are from 2021.
 This story’s original title was “Here’s the scoop!”

 What better way to cool off on a hot sunny day ⸺ shy of a dip in the big lake, of course ⸺ than eating a scoop or two of ice cream?
 And what could be better than locally made ice cream?